facile-it/facile-it.github.io/content/blog/eng/on-living-documentation.md

 >
 > <cite>Source: the book, p.
 199</cite>

-Moreover, sometimes the application is the only source of truth: think of legacy systems where no ona have prior knowledge of them.
+Moreover, sometimes the application is the only source of truth: think of legacy systems where no one has prior knowledge of them.
 But

 > don’t fall for the fallacy that the legacy system is in itself a sufficient description of the new system to be rebuilt.
 Take the opportunity of the rewriting to challenge every aspect from the legacy system.
 >